-Last year, Salisbury City Council voted to become a member of the international movement of Mayors for Peace.
+In 2022, Salisbury City Council voted to become a member of the international movement of Mayors for Peace.
 This gives our annual event an added focus.
-The Mayor of Salisbury will join us to mark the occasion.

 On 22nd January 2021 the United Nations Treaty for the Prohibition of Nuclear Weapons (TPNW) came into force.
-So far, 92 countries have signed this new United Nations treaty which makes nuclear weapons illegal in the countries that ratify it.
-This treaty provides the much needed route for the world to free itself from the threat to our very existence of nuclear weapons.
+So far, 93 countries have signed this new United Nations treaty which makes nuclear weapons illegal in the countries that ratify it.
+This treaty provides the much needed route for the world to free itself from the threat that nuclear weapons pose to our very existence.

 However, it is deeply regrettable that our own Government is turning its back on the rest of the world, not just by retaining a huge arsenal of nuclear weapons, but also by enhancing that arsenal by 40%.
 The UK had previously committed to reduce its nuclear weapons stockpile, and in 2010, the government set a cap of 180 warheads for the mid-2020 period.
 Boris Johnson scrapped the earlier limit and said the number would now rise to a maximum of 260.
+Keir Starmer recently stated " Our commitment to the UK's nuclear deterrent is absolute".